MichaelCromer/note/README.md

 ## TODO

-- [ ] Make note text robust to special characters
 - [ ] Add flag to dump filtered notes to file
-- [ ] Add flag to remove notes from the database once they've been filtered
 - [ ] ???
 Enable editing of notes in place
+- [ ] Consider removing the -x[char] syntax for negation, since this is achievable with regexp anyway...but is it better to have the shorthand available?
+- [ ] Consider improving the flag names (-gr and -gb get annoyingly long with x)
+- [X] Make note text robust to special characters
+- [X] Add flag to remove notes from the database once they've been filtered